cmsuhre/Azure-SOC/README.md

 🌍 Attack Maps, Incidents, & Alerts: I imported geolocation IP data into a custom watchlist to track the origins of attacks, enhancing our monitoring capabilities through the correlation features in Log Analytics Workspace.

-For the "BEFORE" metrics, all resources were originally deployed, exposed to the internet.
-The Virtual Machines had both their Network Security Groups and built-in firewalls wide open, and all other resources are deployed with public endpoints visible to the Internet.
+🔓 For the "BEFORE" metrics, all resources were initially set up with exposure to the internet.
+The Virtual Machines had their Network Security Groups and built-in firewalls completely open, and all other resources were deployed with public endpoints accessible from the Internet.

-For the "AFTER" metrics, Network Security Groups were hardened by blocking ALL traffic with the exception of my admin workstation, and all other resources were protected by their built-in firewalls.
+🔒 For the "AFTER" metrics, the Network Security Groups were tightened by blocking all traffic except for connections from my admin workstation, and all other resources were secured using their built-in firewalls.

 ## Attack Maps Before Hardening / Security Controls
 ![(before) NSG Allowed Malicious Inbound Flows](https://github.com/cmsuhre/Azure-SOC/assets/25305998/077b0ce6-7b08-4cd7-8541-2adb639b9e1e)<br>